Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 In order to provide them with the better search experience, Google instantly suggests them a few related searches to make your search experience better.

 So there you go.
-Although dwell time is not a big ranking factor but it definitely improves your user and search experience of your website audience.
+Although it is not a big ranking factor but it definitely improves your user and search experience of your website audience.

-Then, how to improve your website’s dwell time?
+Then, how to improve it?
 Let’s talk about it now.

 How to Improve Dwell time: Top 5 Ways

-Improving your dwell time is NOT hard.
+Improving the overall time spent on your page is NOT hard.
 You just need to figure out what the searchers want and serve them with the right content (or products).

-That being said, here are 5 proven ways to increase dwell time of your pages in 2019 and beyond.
+That being said, here are 5 proven ways to increase overall time spent on your pages in 2023 and beyond.

 1. Use the APP method